 But there is nothing wrong with hybrid tomatoes, either.
 I always grow some Early Girls and Sweet 100s, just to have some early yields and an overabundance of teeny mouth poppers later in the season.
-AND, don't underestimate the power of fusarium or verticillium wilt to wipe out your entire heirloom crop, as most heirloom have no disease resistance.
+AND, don't underestimate the power of fusarium or verticillium wilt to wipe out your entire heirloom crop, as most heirlooms have no disease resistance.
 Plant a few hybrids for protection against crop loss due to disease.
 Some hybrids have been bred for disease resistance.
 Look for a V, F or M on the label, which means they are resistant to verticillium, fusarium, or tobacco mosaic virus.
 (Note: hybrid seed is NOT the same as GMO seed.
-If you don't know the difference, check out both the Heirloom Seeds and GMO Seeds articles.
+If you don't know the difference, check out both the Heirloom Seeds and GMO Seeds articles.)

 You can find tomato varieties for every purpose (paste, sauce, fresh, or on burgers) and climate in the many wonderful seed catalogs published by growers, many of whom have collected original heirloom varieties from around the world.

 I don't like to make too many varietal recommendations here because different tomatoes are adapted to different climates, and I always encourage people to check with their local state university extension service, or a good local nursery, for varieties that do well in your region.
 (But I think "Rose" from Johnny's Selected Seeds is my all-time-favorite.)

 Growing tomatoes is addictive, but what a great addiction to have.
 Best wishes for a bountiful harvest!

 Also see this related article: Growing Tomatoes in a Greenhouse